applicaster/developer.applicaster.com/book/ui-builder/ios/ScreenPlugin.md

 <a name="description" />

 ##### Description
-Screen Plugins, that may be presented as screen from navigation bar, root or selected from the any cell inside application.
-This plugins can be native or react native in this document willl be explained how to confugure such plugin.
-In addition can be provided by developer to ability to customize your plugin from UI-Builder.
+Screen Plugins are plugins that are presented as standalone screens, A user can trigger the launch of a screen from navigation bar, root (menu) or selected click on any cell inside application.
+This plugins can be native or react native.
+In this document you can find a guide that explains how to configure such a plugin.
+In addition, screen plugins provide an API that gives developers to ability to customize their plugin via Zapp's UI-Builder.

 ![ScreenPluginsGeneral.png](./Files/ScreenPluginsGeneral.png)
 ***